 - Squeeze to remove juice.You will end up to only half once squeezed.

-- Add condensed milk, full fat milk or cream and vanilla extract and continue to beat until blended.
+- Stir in condensed milk, and vanilla extract and mix until blended.

 - In a medium bowl, combine flour and desiccated coconut.
 Add to egg mixture and beat until combined.